Algo Centre Mall: History

 Algocen Realty Holdings Ltd., the real estate branch on the Algoma Central Railway, commissioned the Algo Centre Mall project.
 The project was subsequently approved by the Ontario Municipal Board in 1978, with an estimated cost of $10 million.
 Construction began in 1979 and the project was finished the next year.
 The 80-room Algo Inn, the town's largest hotel and retirement residence, was also built into the mall.
 In its first year, 1980, the mall featured Woolco, Dominion, and Shoppers Drug Mart, and a total of 35 units.
 A distinctive architectural feature of the building was rooftop parking.

 After the closure of the uranium mines in Elliot Lake, in 1990, the revenue prospects of the mall dropped sharply, with no recovery in sight.
 This prompted the Algoma Central Company to write off over $5 million in lost property value, despite 98% occupancy.

 In 1996, a report commissioned by the Town, Downtown Core and Industrial Area Improvements, presented a less-than-favourable assessment of the structure's exterior:

 The final owners, Eastwood Incorporated, acquired the company in August 2005 for the price of $6.2 million.
 This firm, owned by Bob Nazarian, was registered in 1994 as a numbered company.
 At various points, the company has owned strip malls in Kitchener and London, Ontario.
 Algo had retained Marino Locations Limited to redevelop the property "to accommodate new specialty retailers and possible new anchor/big-box retailers that are not yet in the market.
 The possibility for exterior pads also exists on the surrounding lands."
 (Read Jones Christoffersen Ltd. also performed a redevelopment feasibility study on the mall in late 2010, early 2011; part of the cost was not repaid.)
 Between August 2005 and June 2012, the mall had a series of five managers.

-Along with the Algo Inn and numerous independent stores and services, the mall included: